venari/timelapse/README.md

 # timelapse
 A set of tools/scripts to automate the taking and creation of timelapse videos and videos with a Raspberry Pi

-# Current issues with PiJuice
+# Current status of using PiJuice
-> [!warning]
+> [!important]
-> At present (November 2023), I cannot recommend using PiJuice as the BMS provider.
+> In November 2023, I posted an update regards the performance of the PiJuice, even when using PiSupply's own batteries.
 >
-> I am having a number of PiJuice reliability issues even when using PiSupply's own batteries.
+> However, in the last month (November 2024) I've deployed one further camera that is not using a third party modem board [Waveshare SIM7600-H 4G HAT](https://www.waveshare.com/wiki/SIM7600X_4G_%26_LTE_Cat-1_HAT), but instead has reverted back to a USB thumb modem.
+Since swapping to this modem, the PiJuice board has behave perfectly with no missed wakeups or random restarts.
 >
-> Since their merger with or aquisition by Nebra, I've found attempts to purchase batteries from PiSupply to be unsuccessful as their payment options are not working.
-Attempts to contact them on Twitter go unanswered.
+> In addition the ability to purchase PiSupply's PiJuice batteries seems to have returned (even if stock has not).
 >
-> If this situation changes, I will update this warning.
-Last updated 23 November 2023.
+> TL;DR - as long as not combined with either a LiFePO4 battery chemistry or the Waveshare hat above, the PiJuice seems to perform well.

 # PI Setup